castleXM/xm-labs-zabbix/README.md

 5. Click the **Add** link (not the button).
 6. Click the **Add** button.

-## Setup Alert Script
-To add the Zabbix integration to your Integration Agent:
-1. Extract zabbix_files.zip on the Zabbix server.
-2. Under the zabbix-alertscripts folder, copy `xMattersEvent.sh` to the Zabbix AlertScripts folder.
-    * If you don't know the location of the Zabbix AlertScripts folder, check your Zabbix configuration file.
-3. Open the `xMattersEvent.sh` file in a text editor and update the `IAHOME` value to point to where the Integration Agent is installed.
-3. In the Zabbix AlertScripts folder, execute ``chmod 755 xMattersEvent.sh``

 # Testing
 To test the integration, create a Zabbix event by causing the conditions required to trigger it.
 The associated Action will call xMatters to send notifications.